Table of contents

 When is the Spring Statement?

-Chancellor Rachel Reeves will deliver the Spring Statement to Parliament on Wednesday, 26 March 2025.
+Chancellor Rachel Reeves delivered the Spring Statement to Parliament on Wednesday, 26 March 2025.
+The next major fiscal event will be the Autumn Budget, expected in October or November, 2025.

 The Spring Statement is a financial update delivered by the UK Chancellor of the Exchequer, usually in March each year.
 It is one of the key events in the UK government's fiscal calendar, alongside the main Autumn Budget.